raspiblitz/raspiblitz/README.md

 <img src="pictures/bonus-lnchannels.png" alt="bonus-lnchannels" width="600">

+#### TOR Integration (experimental)

+You can use the Switch to TOR option from the main menu to make the node reachable thru TOR.
+This way you can get thru a NAT without needed to open/forward ports on your router.
+Bitcoin and LND will have a seperate onion-address displayed on LCD and the Status Info Screen option in menu.

+The TOR integration is experimental and at the moment there is no way to switch off TOR again.

+#### Connect to Mobile Wallet

+There is now the option to connect and control your LND node with the mobile app called "Shango" - choose option in the main menu.

 ## Educational Tutorials

 *Once the Setup Process is done, the learning and building should begin ... more detailed educational content should be added in this section in the future.*